f1nal3/Juniorgram/Docs/Legacy/Frontend network.md

 ## MessageType

-ServerAccept - server has accepted a connection.
+KernelAccept - kernel has accepted a connection.

-ServerPing - the time response from server.
+KernelPing - the time response from kernel.

 MessageAll - to send a message to all clients.

-ServerMessage - (plug) some message for server.
+KernelMessage - (plug) some message for kernel.

 # Diagrams